teosusnjak/survival-analysis-stage1/README.md

 ## Contact

-For queries regarding this project, please refer to the contact details in the study paper.
+For queries regarding this project, please refer to the contact details in the study paper ([Link to the document](https://arxiv.org/abs/2312.00271)).